winitzki/scall/tutorial/programming_dhall.md

 let _ = assert : showNELNat flattenedNELNatural ≡ "[| 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 |]"
 ```

-TODO: implement monadNEL directly in Church encoding, without using concatNEL.
-Then test it.
-This is ncessary for the NEL transformer.

 #### The binary tree monad

 Another example of a recursive monad is a binary tree with leaves of type `a` (where `a` is a type parameter).